boulder-on/JPassport/README.md

 # Dependencies

-JFA itself only requires at least Java 16 to build and run.
+JPassport itself only requires at least Java 16 to build and run.

 The testing classes require: